cmgrote/ibm-ia-rest/README.md

 ## addIADBToIgnoreList

-Adds the IADB schema to a list of objects for Information Analyzer to ignore (to prevent them being added to projects or being analysed); this is accomplished by creating a label 'InformationAnalyzer'
+Adds the IADB schema to a list of objects for Information Analyzer to ignore (to prevent them being added to projects or being analysed); this is accomplished by creating a label 'Information Analyzer Ignore List'

 **Parameters**